Melo04/diet-recommender-system/README.md

 ## __Diet Recommender System__
 CDS6214 Data Science Fundamentals Assignment ( Trimester 2, 23/34 )

+## __Overview__
+This web application is designed to recommend a diet plan based on the user's preferences such as calories, protein, fat, sodium and carbohydrates.
+Besides that, it could also show the nutritional information for each food items, as well as the recipes to make them.
+The frontend is made with Steamlit and the backend is built with FastAPI framework.
+The dataset is obtained from [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?select=RAW_recipes.csv) which consists of 180K+ recipes covering user interactions and uploads on Food.com.

+## __Model development__
+The recommendation engine utilizes Nearest Neighbors algorithm, an unsupervised learning approach to recommend similar food items based on the user's input.
+In our scenario, we opted for the brute-force method with cosine similarity because it offers quick computation for small datasets.

 ## __Compile and Run Instructions__
 1. In your terminal, clone the repository by typing
 ```bash